2002saketh/Published_ResearchPaper/README.md

 # Published_ResearchPaper
-My research paper on Drowsiness Detection using Haar and CNN algorithms was published.
+My research paper on Drowsiness Detection using Haar and CNN algorithms was published by an international journal IJFANS.